 That will be in early October.

-And the irony is that Donald Trump already kind of knows Chris Wallace because he did basically an hour in a hundred degree heat outside the White House in a suit, mind you, which which could have been had to be a hoot, right?
+And the irony is that Donald Trump already kind of knows Chris Wallace because he did basically an hour in 100-degree heat outside the White House in a suit, mind you, which could have had to be a hoot, right?

-I mean, I don't know if you've ever worn a suit 1001, but with makeup on no less, right?
+I mean, I don't know if you've ever worn a suit on everyone.

-Uh and so Donald, let me tell you right now, Donald Trump is the greatest campaigner of all time.
+And so let me tell you right now, Donald Trump is the greatest campaigner of all time.

 Donald Trump is ready to get in the ring, not late September, right now with Joe Biden.

-Again, I saw that weak press conference by Joe Biden, lollipop question.
+Again, I saw that we press conference by Joe Biden, lollipop question.

-I'll tell you right now, I rather have the first debate on Fox.
+I'll tell you right now, I'd rather have the first debate on Fox.

-So I think the uh commission on presidential debates picked a great moderator.
+So I think the Commission on Presidential Debates picked a great moderator.

 The only sad part about it, it should take place next week before early voting.